-Chris Chamberlin has an MPhil Clinical Physiology, MSc Sport and Exercise Sciences.
+Chris Chamberlin has an MPhil Clinical Physiology and an MSc in Sport and Exercise Sciences.

-He has held lecturing posts at Royal Holloway University of London, Middlesex University and Brunel University between 2002 and 2015.
-Additionally he has acted as a consultant Physiologist, most recently at the Porsche human performance lab at Silverstone GP circuit.
+Between 2002 and 2015, Chris has held lecturing posts at Royal Holloway University of London, Middlesex University and Brunel University.
+Additionally, he has acted as a consultant physiologist, most recently at the Porsche human performance lab at Silverstone GP circuit.

-Chris is an ex elite triathlete, who is now pre-occupied with breathing, mountains, water, wild swimming, food, music, exploring and coffee.
+Chris is a former elite triathlete, who is now pre-occupied with breathing, mountains, water, wild swimming, food, music, exploring and coffee.